 My other passion is my love of animals - I currently have three cats.
 I enjoy swimming, my family and helping others.

-Heidi Collins Deputy Manager
+Heidi Collins Registered Manager

 I started work at Alverstoke House in 1994 as a carer when I was 18.
 I stayed here for 3 years then left to work at QAH to gain more experience before applying for my nurse training.
 I worked on the surgical and the breast care wards.
 I stayed at QAH until 2001 when I was transferred to Haslar Hospital where I worked alongside the military before the NHS staff were moved over.